jackdaus/aesiio-site/blog/2022-07-28-passthrough-dot-net/index.md

 tags: [StereoKit, AR, VR, .NET Core, Meta Quest]
 ---
 This guide will show you how to add the Meta Quest video passthrough feature to a [StereoKit](https://stereokit.net/) project.
-This how-to guide is for **.NET Core** based StereoKit projects.<!--truncate-->(If you’re looking to enable passthrough on a Native Android StereoKit project, check out [this post](/blog/passthrough-native-android) instead!)
+This how-to guide is for **.NET Core** based StereoKit projects.<!--truncate--> (If you’re looking to enable passthrough on a Native Android StereoKit project, check out [this post](/blog/passthrough-native-android) instead.)
 You can find all the code in this guide over at [this git repo](https://github.com/jackdaus/StereoKitPassthroughDotNet).

 ## Prerequisites
 - Meta Quest 2